 Google Scholar is another resource for finding research articles.
-Look on the right hand side of the screen for the "Full-Text@MCLA" links that will bring you to the article in one of our databases.
+Look on the right hand side of the screen for the "Check MCLA Full-Text" links that will bring you to the article in one of our databases.
 You can also look for the free PDFs listed on the right hand side.
-The best tool in Google Scholar is the citation link under each result.
-This will show you other articles that cited that article in their references.
-If you find a great article, be sure to check what else has cited it for more relevant results.

 If you are just looking for news resources, below is a list of library databases that cover news.